Poetose

 It’s remarkable how others can see through a particular believer’s belief in a way in which that believer cannot because those others stand in a region of possibility excluded from that belief.
 What one believer assumes as the natural order of things someone outside those beliefs sees for their contingency, which must be so, for just as non-belief allows those captive in their cages the interstices to look beyond them, the very same spaces allow another to look in.

-George Genovese has published five volumes of poetry, one with the assistance of the Council of Adult Education and the remainder with Ginninderra Press.
-He has collaborated extensively with Australian Composer Lawrence Whiffin on projects setting his poetry to Whiffin’s inventive and colorful music.
-In 2010, Whiffin composed a song cycle based on Genovese’s Time Steals Softer for accomplished bass singer, Jerzy Kozlowski and virtuoso pianist Michael Kieran Harvey which was performed by the Astra Chamber Musical Ensemble under the direction of John McCaughey.
-He has contributed lyrics to two CD releases by Mario Genovese and is currently engaged with him on another collection of songs and poetry set to music.
+George Genovese has published five volumes of poetry, Time Steals Softer (2007), The Essential Space of Play (2012), Love Letters to the World (2016), A Gloomorous Book In Verse (2019), Mind Drift (2022), and a collection of short stories, The Bookworm and Other Stories (2022) with Ginninderra Press.
+He collaborated extensively with Australian Composer, Lawrence Whiffin on projects setting his poetry to Whiffin’s inventive and colorful music.
+In 2010, Whiffin composed a song cycle based on Genovese’s Time Steals Softer for accomplished bass singer, Jerzy Kozlowski, and virtuoso pianist, Michael Kieran Harvey, which was performed by the Astra Chamber Musical Ensemble under the direction of John McCaughey.
+He has contributed lyrics to three CD releases by Mario C. Genovese: Crossover (2006), In the Flow (2019), and Out of Reach (2025), and collaborated with him on a CD collection of his poetry set to music, A Community of Tree (2023).
+In 2024 he published a chapbook of fiction, Sky, with Poetose Press and "Cages" with Poetose Journal.
+Most recently he published a review of Glyn Maxwell’s New and Collected Poems in World Literature Today and "The World Went Clanking" in Microlit: a Tiny Journal of Prose & Poetry.
 He has written for The Age and Independent Australia.

-Read More
+Read More of Poetose Journal

 Comments are closed.